tiangolo/blog-posts/stack-traefik-rancher/README.md

 It's mostly an interface to Kubernetes.
 So, if you are using an older version of Rancher, this might be useful.
 Otherwise, consider it obsolete.

 You can now use Docker Swarm mode.
 It gets a lot easier, with automatic HTTPS certificate generation for all the needed domains and a lot more robust.
-You can see how to deploy a distributed Traefik [in this article](https://medium.com/@tiangolo/docker-swarm-mode-and-distributed-traefik-proxy-with-https-6df45d0c0fc0).
+You can see how to deploy a distributed Traefik [in this article](https://medium.com/@tiangolo/docker-swarm-mode-and-distributed-traefik-proxy-with-https-6df45d0c0fc0), or at <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>.

 ## Description